 On January 6, 2017, NuScale submitted the first small modular reactor DC application for review by the NRC.
 On March 15, 2017, the NRC completed its acceptance review, concluded that the application was acceptable for review, and docketed the application.
 The staff issued the acceptance review letter to NuScale on March 23, 2017, and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
-The staff's review is currently in Phase 1 (preparing the preliminary SER and issuing RAIs) and Phase 2 (issuing SER with open items).
-The NRC has identified 26 significantly challenging issues that require resolution and have the potential to adversely affect the review schedule.
-Of these 26 issues, 4 are now considered resolved.
-As of March 31, 2018, the staff has issued 404 RAIs, which included 1096 RAI questions and the applicant has responded to 794 of the RAI questions.
-Of the 404 RAIs issued, 96 RAIs (23.7 percent) are now closed.
+On April 11, 2018, the staff completed Phase 1 (Preliminary SER with RAIs issued to applicant) of the review.
+The staff's review is currently in Phase 2 (SER with Open Items issued) and Phase 3 (Response to the ACRS regarding SER with Open Items issued).
+To date the NRC has identified 27 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
+Of these 27 issues, 8 are now considered resolved.
+As of June 30, 2018, the staff has issued 494 RAIs, which included 1277 questions and the applicant has responded to 971 of these questions.
+Of the 494 RAIs issued, 144 RAIs (29%) are now closed.
+As of June 2018, NuScale has responded to approximately 79% of RAI questions within the 60 days agreed to in the staff's May 22, 2017, schedule letter for the design certification review.